vstinner/vstinner.github.io/content/buildbots_2017q2.rst

 ==========

-I wanted to fix *all* buildbot issues of *all* branches including 2.7, whereas I didn't touch much the Python 2.7 code base last months.
+I wanted to fix *all* buildbot issues of *all* branches including 2.7, whereas I didn't touch much the Python 2.7 code base last months (last years???).
 The first six months of 2017, I backported dozens of commits from master to 2.7!

-For example, I added Appveyor on 2.7: a Windows CI for GitHub!
+For example, I added AppVeyor on 2.7: a Windows CI for GitHub!

-Python 2.7 is old and so requires more work.
-For example, on Windows we support multiple versions of Visual Studio.
+On Windows we support multiple versions of Visual Studio.
 I use Visual Studio 2008, whereas most 2.7 Windows buildbots use Visual Studio 2010 or newer.
-Example of fix, bpo-30342:
-Fix sysconfig.is_python_build() if Python is built with Visual Studio 2008 (VS 9.0).
+I fixed sysconfig.is_python_build() if Python is built with Visual Studio 2008 (VS 9.0) (bpo-30342).

-Other changes:
+Other Python 2.7 changes:

-* Update gitignore from master.
-* gitignore: add rules for the PC/ directory
-* bpo-30258: regrtest handles child process crash
 * Fix "make tags" command.
 * bpo-30764: support.SuppressCrashReport backported to 2.7 and "ported" to
   Windows.
 Add Windows support to test.support.SuppressCrashReport: call